newrelic/go-agent/v3/MIGRATION.md

 The location of two [`Config`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#Config) fields have been moved.
 The `Config.TransactionTracer.SegmentThreshold` field has moved to `Config.TransactionTracer.Segments.Threshold` and the  `Config.TransactionTracer.StackTraceThreshold` field has moved to to `Config.TransactionTracer.Segments.StackTraceThreshold`.

-### Rename certain web transactions

-We have renamed the transactions created by [`WrapHandle`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#WrapHandle), [`WrapHandleFunc`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#WrapHandleFunc), and when using our integrations for [`echo`](https://godoc.org/github.com/newrelic/go-agent/v3/integrations/nrecho), [`gin`](https://godoc.org/github.com/newrelic/go-agent/v3/integrations/nrgin/v1), and [`gorilla`](https://godoc.org/github.com/newrelic/go-agent/v3/integrations/nrgorilla/v1).
-We have added the request method to the transaction name.
-Therefore, a transaction that used to be `/hello/world` has become `GET /hello/world` or `POST /hello/world`.
-Metrics that used to be `WebTransaction/Go/hello/world` have become `WebTransaction/Go/GET /hello/world` or `WebTransaction/Go/POST /hello/world`.

-This change means that you cannot compare timing information on the transactions between the v2 and v3 agents.
-You may have to change your alerting or custom dashboards to match the new names.

 ###  Remove API error return values

 The following method signatures have changed to no longer return an error; instead the error is logged to the agent logs.